If your child has ADHD, it’s important to talk with him about it.

 ADHD in Toddlers and Preschoolers

 Little kids are an active and unruly bunch.
 So how can you tell if one has ADHD?
 Usually, their unruly behavior is extreme.

-These kids are “running, jumping, climbing on everything, they can’t sit still, they talk all the time," says Steven Cuffe, MD.
-He is chair of the department of psychiatry at the University of Florida College of Medicine, Jacksonville.
-"They’re often described as ‘on the go’ or ‘driven by a motor.’”
+These kids are "running, jumping, climbing on everything, they can't sit still, they talk all the time," says Steven Cuffe, MD, of the University of Florida Health, Jacksonville.
+"They're often described as 'on the go' or 'driven by a motor.'"

-Russell A. Barkley, PhD, clinical professor of psychiatry and pediatrics at Medical University of South Carolina, describes fidgeting and restless behavior: “They simply can’t concentrate very long on anything,” even a bedtime story.
+Russell A. Barkley, PhD, of the Medical University of South Carolina, describes fidgeting and restless behavior: "They simply can't concentrate very long on anything," even a bedtime story.

-While you may see the warning signs, the diagnosis usually comes a little later.
-But a doctor may be able to give you strategies for parenting.
+While you may see warning signs early on, the diagnosis usually comes a little later.
+A doctor can help you with strategies for parenting.

 ADHD in Elementary School Kids

-Not all children with ADHD are hyperactive, but one that is will still be so when he becomes school-age.
-Other symptoms will show up, too.
-He may be unable to focus, and may also have trouble making good decisions and planning for the future.
-“What you’re seeing is a blossoming of a more and more complex disorder,” says Barkley.
+Not all children with ADHD are hyperactive.
+But if a child is, it will show during the school-age years.
+You may notice other symptoms, too.
+He may be unable to focus, and he may have trouble making good decisions or planning things.
+"What you're seeing is a blossoming of a more and more complex disorder," Barkley says.

-He may have more trouble than other kids his age with:
+He may also have more trouble than other kids his age with:

 Letting others talk